kean/Nuke/Sources/NukeExtensions/NukeExtensions.docc/ImageViewExtensions.md

 ```

 If the image is stored in the memory cache, it is displayed immediately with no animations.
 If not, the image is first loaded using an image pipeline.

-> See <doc:image-pipeline-guide> to learn how images are downloaded and processed.

 ## Table View